CONFERENCE CALL: Central Europe's populists follow the Putin playbook to control the media

 Throughout Central and Eastern Europe public broadcasters are much more state-directed than their counterparts in Western Europe.
 Only Czechia and Lithuania have fully independent public service media, according to a study by the Center for Media, Data and Society published in September.

-“Polish state TV [TVP] is pure propaganda,” Brigita Grysiak, deputy editor in chief of private news channel TVN24, told the conference ‘The future of a free press in Central and Eastern Europe’ held in Prague on November 8.
+“Polish state TV [TVP] is pure propaganda,” Brygida Grysiak, deputy editor in chief of private news channel TVN24, told the conference ‘The future of a free press in Central and Eastern Europe’ held in Prague on November 8.

 “We [TVN] are the only truly independent one now,” she said, pointing out that TVN24 also has the highest ratings of any news channel.
 “The more the government attacks us the higher the ratings we have.”